Easy-notebook/Notebook-BCC/docs/examples/ames_housing/README.md

-# Ames Housing Example - Complete Workflow Guide
+# Housing Example - Complete Workflow Guide

 ## 📖 Overview

-This example demonstrates a complete workflow for building a house price prediction model using the Ames Housing dataset.
+This example demonstrates a complete workflow for building a house price prediction model using the Housing dataset.
 It shows the full lifecycle from IDLE state through all workflow stages, illustrating:

 - **FSM State Transitions** - How states change through the workflow
 - **Prompt Engineering** - What prompts are sent to Planning/Generating APIs